-After taking pictures, I sketch the floorplan of the rooms with damage.
-Then I determine what is need for the repair of each room.
+After taking pictures, I sketch the floorplan of the room with damage.
+Then I determine what is needed for the repair of each room.
 For example, 16sq ft of drywall, 1 or 2 coats of paints, replacement of flooring, and cost of labor for moving furniture in order to make that room look like it did before the damage.

 AFTER THE INSPECTION

 If the damage is payable, I will create an estimate using Xactimate, & provide initial payment (check) to the insured.
 If the damage is not covered, I draft a denial letter citing policy language to justify our reason for the denial.